Hrithickchak/Markov-decision-process-Model/Readme.md

 so all rewards have a discount rate γ = 0.95.

 Used reinforcement learning to help the agent solve the maze as quickly as possible.
-Implement  Q-learning algorithm.
+Implemented  Q-learning algorithm.
 The agent will use a epsilon-greedy behaviour policy to ensure adequate exploration of the maze.
 The constants γ, ε and step size are given as attributes of the agent.

 Program can be tested by running the module defined in main.py.
-Program also can be run using python3 main.py.
+Program can also be run using python3 main.py.
 An automated graphic will display a final episode after training has been completed.
 A learning curve, showing the length of episodes over time will be generated in learning curve.png.

-In the function display final episode() the agent is evaluated using a greedy policy, instead of an ε-greedy policy.
+In the function, display_final_episode(),  the agent will be evaluated using a greedy policy, instead of an ε-greedy policy.